 When you have extensive decay or damage where the tooth cannot be effectively restored through procedures like fillings or root canals, extraction may be the most viable option to prevent further spread of infection and preserve overall oral health.
 Similarly, wisdom teeth that are impacted can cause pain, infection, and misalignment of surrounding teeth, often requiring extraction to alleviate discomfort and prevent complications.

 Signs indicating the need for tooth extraction typically manifest as persistent symptoms and observable changes in oral health.
-What might start out as nagging but manageable, can become downright disruptive to your day if you don’t see our dentists in time.
+What might start out as nagging but manageable, can become downright disruptive to your day if you don’t see our dentist in time.

 Certain underlying issues may cause patients to experience: